weeeBox/mobile-system-design/README.md

   - Don't compromise user privacy while using location services.
   - Prefer the lowest possible location accuracy.
 Progressively ask for increased location accuracy if needed.
   - Provide location access rationale before requesting permissions.
+- **3rd-Party SDKs Usage**
+  - 3rd-Party SDKs might cause performance regressions and/or serious outages (example).
+  - You need to have a way to remotely turn on/off SDKs.
+  - It's better to introduce a new SDK integration as an A/B test or a staged rollout.

 ### Privacy & Security
 - Keep as little of the user's data as possible - don't collect things you won't need.